Starkey Ranch, Florida: History

 In 1922, Jay Starkey bought 10 acres of what is now Starkey Ranch, for a ranch.
 Over the decades, he expanded his ranch to over 16,000 acres, with a goal to preserve a majority of the ranch.
 After his death, Jay Starkey Jr. eventually sold the majority of the ranch's land to the Southwest Florida Water Management District (SWFWMD); the land became the Jay B Starkey Wilderness Preserve.
 In 2013, Wheelock Communities bought the last 2,500 acres of Starkey Ranch to construct a master planned community, preserving some of the land for green space and miles of trails.

 Education

 The public school system for Starkey Ranch is Pasco County Schools.

 As of May 2025, Starkey Ranch K-8 is the only school in the community and serves as the communities elementary school and middle school.
 While not in the community, River Ridge High School serves as their zoned high school.
-Creative World is one of the communities Pre-K school, though not apart of Pasco County Schools.
+Creative World is one of the communities Pre-K school, though not a part of Pasco County Schools.

 The STEAM / STEM Magnet Program Pathways for Starkey Ranch are James M. Marlowe Elementary, Bayonet Point Middle, and Wendell Krinn Technical High School.